KemoAI/CompanyReviewGlassdoorProject/README.md

-## Review Companyies Using Employee Sentiments
+## Review Companies Using Employee Sentiments

 #### Architectural Overview:
 We utilize a dual-agent AI framework featuring distinct models to counteract and mitigate its effects: